Tufin/oasdiff/README.md

 - [Excluding certain kinds of changes](#excluding-specific-kinds-of-changes)
 - [Excluding endpoints](#excluding-specific-endpoints)
 - [Extending breaking-changes with custom checks](CUSTOMIZING-CHECKS.md)
-- Display a user-friendly changelog of all important API changes
 - Localization: display breaking-changes and changelog messages in English or Russian (please submit an issue if you want to add another language)